 Blood pythons (Python curtus or Python brongersmai) are snake species from southeast Asia.
 They are beautiful to look at.
-They are known especially for their blood-red color, which is what initially drew people to owning them.
-Their color is how they get their name.
+They are known especially for their blood-red color, which is what initially drew people to own them, and is how they get their name.

-Negative reactions mainly occur when handling blood pythons.
-That’s when they musk and get most defensive.
-The worst thing is their bite, which is much more painful than that of other snakes.
+Negative reactions mainly occur from handling blood pythons.
+That’s when they musk and get the most defensive.
+The worst thing is their bite, which is much more painful than that of other types of snakes.

 Temperament of a Blood Python

-Ask most snake owners if they’re aware of the species.
-They’ll tell you that blood pythons are difficult to care for.
+One of the reasons blood pythons aren’t more popular is their temperament.
+Most owners will tell you that blood pythons are difficult to care for.
 They get defensive, and may attack when you’ve done nothing to provoke them.
-They musk, they hiss, and they’re known to be nippy.
+Blood pythons musk, hiss, and can be nippy.

-However, this reputation isn’t a fair reflection of blood pythons.
+However, this reputation isn’t a fair reflection of all blood pythons.
 Today’s specimens are captive-bred.
-They have been socialized from the moment they hatched.
-They are far less defensive and nippy.
+They have been socialized from the moment they hatched, so they are far less defensive and nippy.

-They’re also renowned for not eating frozen and thawed food.
-Again, that’s due to being wild-caught.
-They have spent their entire life eating live, or freshly-killed prey.
+Blood pythons also renowned for not eating frozen and thawed food.
+Again, that’s due to the fact that they were wild-caught.
+They have spent their entire life eating live or freshly-killed prey.
 They don’t recognize dead prey as food.
 But this applies to any snake, not just blood pythons.

 Why Do Blood Pythons Have Bad Temperament?

-Their reputation comes from most specimens being wild-caught, not captive bred.
-Wild-caught snakes don’t like people, and see humans as a threat.
+Their reputation comes from most specimens being wild-caught, not captive-bred.
+Wild-caught snakes aren’t used to people and see humans as a threat.
 That’s because they’ve lived in the wild, where predators and threats could kill them at any moment.

-As much as owners treat their pets well, the people who catch them often don’t.
-They will catch the snake and travel with them in unsafe, improper conditions.
-They may then keep the snake with other snakes, and it may catch an infestation or an infection.
+As much as owners treat their pets well, the people who catch blood pythons may not have done so.
+They will catch the snake and travel with it in unsafe, improper conditions.
+They may then keep the snake with other snakes, and it may get an infestation or infection.

 According to the Wiley Online Library, most wild-caught snakes have parasites.
-This study found that 88% of snakes caught in a random sample had endoparasites, i.e., parasites inside their body.
+They found that 88% of snakes had endoparasites, i.e. parasites inside their body.

 When the snake is shipped to the U.S., it won’t be happy.
 It will be sent in a package that is jostled and hit by other packages along the way.
 The snake may be too cold, especially if it’s shipped in the cargo of a plane.

-All of this contributes to a high rate of snakes dying before they reach their destination.
-It’s little wonder that they are tetchy and nippy after such an experience.
-None of this, though, applies to captive-bred snakes.
+All of this contributes to a higher rate of snakes dying before they reach their destination.
+It’s little wonder that they are tetchy and nippy after such a bad experience.
+None of this applies to captive-bred blood pythons.

 Do Blood Pythons Bite?

 All snakes bite if they feel the need to.
 The first reason is to feed.
 Every snake needs to bite to feed, except for egg-eating snakes.
-This biting response is triggered by hunger and the presence of food, as you could imagine.
+This biting response is triggered by hunger and the presence of food.

 Snakes also bite in self-defense.
-These bites are different from feeding response bites.
+These bites are different from feeding-response bites.
 When a python bites prey, it bites and holds on.
-But self-defense bites are typically bite-and-release.
+But self-defense bites are bite-and-release.
 The idea is to give you a shock.

 Do Blood Pythons Have Fangs?

-Blood pythons do have fangs, as do all pythons.
+Blood pythons do have fangs.
 You may not see them as they’re hidden by gums.
 You may spot what look like tiny teeth poking out.
 The teeth are longer than that, and you may see them through their translucent gums.

-The purpose of the fangs is to hold onto prey and prevent it from escaping.
+Fangs are used to hold onto prey and prevent it from escaping.
 Without fangs, the prey could wriggle free before constriction starts.
-Blood pythons have lots of teeth along the sides of their mouth, not two big fangs.
+Blood pythons have lots of teeth along the sides of their mouth, not just two big fangs.

-Pythons, strictly speaking, have four rows of teeth.
+Pythons have four rows of teeth.
 One row is along the bottom left, with another along the bottom right.
 One is along the top left, with another along the top right.
 The purpose of this configuration is jaw separation.

 Are Blood Pythons Venomous?

 Blood pythons (and all pythons) lack all of these things.
-They have no venom glands, and therefore no venom ducts.
+They have no venom glands and no venom ducts.
 They lack long and hollow fangs, and instead have short, backward-pointing teeth to grip onto prey.